Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Theoretical and computational details

 \paragraph{Fitting details} We develop the dipole moment (vector) and polarizability (second-rank tensor) surfaces using a neural-network-based fitting program, called MACE.\cite{Batatia2022_proc_MACE} In MACE, equivariant descriptors are combined to result in a global feature transforming as $L=1$, corresponding to the dipole vector target.
 The direct sum of features transforming as $L=0$ and $L=2$ were used to fit the polarizability tensor, with $L=0$ features corresponding to the isotropic component and $L=2$ corresponding to the traceless and symmetric part.
 The dipole moment and polarizability surfaces were trained independently resulting in separate models without weight sharing; that is, polarizabilities did not contribute to the loss when the dipole moment surface was fitted (and \emph{vice versa}).
-The training was performed on the 35~000 geometries.
-Further details about the construction of the 35~000 geometries are provided in the Sec S1 of \SM, and the associated test set from the 39~401 geometry points taken from Ref.~\citenum{Sunaga2025JCP_PES}.
+The training was performed using the 35~000 geometries, which were randomly selected from the 39~401 geometry points used for fitting PES2025~\cite{Sunaga2025JCP_PES} after removing nine distorted geometry points.
+The associated test set is what remains after removing the 35~000 geometry points and distorted geometry points from the 39~401 geometry points (4392 geometry points).
+Although more geometry points were generated during the PES development stage (`spares set', see Ref.~\citenum{Sunaga2025JCP_PES}), the 35~000 geometry points are sufficient according to the convergence test performed in the \SM.
+Further details are provided in Sec S1 of \SM.
 The MACE parameters employed for the fitting are summarized in Table~\ref{tbl:MACE_param}.
-The advantages of MACE compared with the traditional polynomial expansion are as follows: a) the fitting functions are functions of the Cartesian coordinates of the nuclei, and by construction, they have the exact spatial rotational properties \cite{Bartok2010arXiv_rot_invariant,Batatia2022_proc_MACE} of a 1st- and 2nd-rank tensor (here, used for the dipole vector and the polarizability tensor, respectively); b) the appearance of holes and the possibility of overfitting is attenuated by so-called regularization techniques, \emph{e.g.,} the use of stochastic gradient descent, weight decay~\cite{Guodong2018arXiv_weight_decay} and exponential moving average (EMA)~\cite{Morales-Brotons2024arXiv_EMA}; and c) the training set, including a smaller number of geometries, works relatively well, as shown in Figs.~S1--S3 of the \SM.
+Except for the number of batches and epochs, we employed the default parameters of MACE and similar to those used by others\cite{10.1039/d3fd00113j}.
+The validation loss was converged well within the epochs.
+The parameter dependence on the number of baches and correlation order is small (Tables~S3 and S4 of \SM).
+The advantages of MACE compared with the traditional polynomial expansion are as follows: a) the fitting functions are functions of the Cartesian coordinates of the nuclei, and by construction, they have the exact spatial rotational properties \cite{Bartok2010arXiv_rot_invariant,Batatia2022_proc_MACE} of a 1st- and 2nd-rank tensor (here, used for the dipole vector and the polarizability tensor, respectively); b) the appearance of holes and the possibility of overfitting is attenuated by regularization techniques commonly used when fitting neural networks, \emph{e.g.,} the use of stochastic gradient descent, weight decay~\cite{Guodong2018arXiv_weight_decay} and exponential moving average (EMA)~\cite{Morales-Brotons2024arXiv_EMA}; and c) the flexibility of the MACE model allows excellent representation of the target properties throughout the training set which includes configurations far from the equilibrium, while only requiring a moderate number of training geometries, as shown in Figs.~S1--S2 of the \SM.

 Table~\ref{tbl:error_property_PES} provides details regarding the quality of the fitted property surfaces.
 The data used for this table was calculated in the primitive body-fixed frame (Sec.~\ref{sec:coord}).
 Some components ($\mu_{x}$ and $\alpha_{ij}\;(i\neq j)$) show rather large mean-absolute-percentage errors (MAPEs).
 However, the root-mean-square errors (RMSEs) of all components are of a similar order of magnitude and are much smaller than those of the dominant component values at the equilibrium structure for each property ($\mu_{y}$, $\mu_{z}$, and $\alpha_{ii}$).
 The \emph{ab initio} values at the equilibrium structure (the three equilibrium structures are permutationally equivalent) are well reproduced for both property surfaces.